tshort/FunctionalModels.jl/doc/README.md

 can avoid this sort of thing because expressions are built up automatically, but here is one case where we cannot.

+## Installation

+Since Julia doesn't have a package system, yet, you have to download and compile the code manually.
+The C and Fortran code is under the Sims/lib directory.
+There is a shell script there that will compile two shared libraries.
+You also need to add that directory path to your shared library path (or copy the files somewhere where they can be found).
+This is LD_LIBRARY_PATH on linux.

+The main code for types and models is in Sims/src/sims.jl directory.
+Just use load to pull that code in.
+All of the examples also load this file, so it may get loaded multiple times.
+That shouldn't hurt anything, but you will see warning messages that types can't be redefined.

+## Known Issues

+- I regularly get segfaults.
+I probably have an error in the C interface, so the stack is getting corrupted.

+- Things are not tested much.